New Aquatics Facility Project

 In 2023, the City completed an Indoor Recreation Infrastructure Service Level Review.
 This three-phase review assessed Harbour Pool’s condition, current service levels, and potential facility expansions.
 Three scenarios were identified:

-2. Renovate Harbour Pool and expand at the DCC
+- Renovation to the Harbour Pool and expansion at the DCC

 Previous reports can be found on our Aquatics Infrastructure Reports page.